 Discontinued headphone distribution amps & systems

-A portable, battery driven distribution amplifier with 3 electrically isolated outputs intended to be used in film and TV location work, was commonly referred to by the company simply as the HDA.
-Housed in a ruggedized brushed aluminium case, driven by a standard 9v PP3 battery, the battery lifetime is only quoted as 6 hours but that should be enough for its intended application.
+A portable, battery driven distribution amplifier with 3 electrically isolated outputs intended to be used in film and TV location work.
+Made by USA based film audio specialist Professional Sound Corp.
+(PSC) and was commonly referred to by the company simply as the HDA.
+Housed in a ruggedized brushed aluminium case, driven by a standard 9v PP3 battery which had a quoted lifetime of only about 6 hours in this unit, but that should be enough for its intended application.
 Introduced around 1990 and was taken off the market in ca. 2005.

 The PSC Headphone Distribution Amplifier technical specifications are: Inputs: 6.35mm stereo male jack on a 45 cm long cable.
 Outputs: 3x stereo female 6.35mm jacks.
 Input impedance: 600 Ohms.
 Output inmpedance: 25 ~ 600 Ohms.
 Optimal otputs impedance: 50 Ohms.
 Frequency response: 20Hz ~ 20kHz.
 Size: 16.5 x 4 x 6 cm (Width x Height x Depth).
 Weight: 0.25 kg.
 Power requirements: 9v PP3 battery.
 Battery life: 6 hours.